bengarrett/DOSee/USAGE.md

 #### `<meta name="dosee:utilities">`

 When set to `true` it tells DOSee to mount a collection of MS-DOS utilities and tools that are accessible from the `U:` drive.
+The default option is false.

 ✓ `<meta name="dosee:utilities" content="true" />`

 ✓ `<meta name="dosee:utilities" content="false" />`

+#### `<meta name="dosee:width:height">`

+Configures the initial pixel width and height of the emulation loading screen and canvas.
+The canvas may readjust itself after the emulator runs depending on the graphics hardware selection, scale options and aspect correction settings.
+The default canvas and screen size is 640px x 480px.

+✓ `<meta name="dosee:width:height" content="640,400" />`

+✗ `<meta name="dosee:width:height" content="640px, 400px" />`

 #### Placeholders

 #### `<meta name="dosee:audio:gus">`

 When set to `true` it tells DOSee to mount a collection of Gravis Ultrasound audio drivers and tools that are accessible from the `G:` drive.
 These drivers are always loaded by DOSee whenever the Gravis Ultrasound audio option is selected so this should always be left to `false`.

-#### `<meta name="dosee:width:height">`

-This should adjust the pixel width and height of the EM-DOSBox emulator but it seems to have no noticeable effect.

 #### Sample programs